 Graduate Management Admission Test Educational Testing Service P.O.
-Box 6103 Princeton, NJ 08541-6103 Telephone: 1-800-GMAT-NOW or 609-771-7330 Website: www.mba.com Email: gmat@ets.org
+Box 6103 Princeton, NJ 08541-6103

-8. If English is not the applicant's native language, the applicant is required to submit an official TOEFL score report or an IELTS score report (please refer to page 19 of this Bulletin).
+- 8. If English is not the applicant's native language, the applicant is required to submit an official TOEFL score report, an IELTS score report, or a PTE score report (please refer to page 22 of this Bulletin). - 9.
 Students entering graduate courses must have a working knowledge of Microsoft Office, to include: Word, Excel, and PowerPoint.